 I know precious little about humility.
-However I know one big thing: God wants it in His people.
+However I know one big thing: God requires it in His people.

 Scripture is filled with teachings, examples, violations, commands, and encouragements regarding humility.
-Nothing cinches it for believers like knowing that even Jesus Christ was humble and became our example.
-Try these passages for starters: Matthew 11:29; John 13:14-15; Philippians 2:5-8.
+Even our Lord Jesus Christ was humble and became our example.
+(Try these passages for starters: Matthew 11:29; John 13:14-15; Philippians 2:5-8.)

 Scripture tells believers to put on humility (Colossians 3:12), be clothed with humility (I Peter 5:5), and to walk with humility (Ephesians 4:1-2).